MingruiZhangW/DNF-Game-Commemorative-Edition/README.md

 > How To Run

+- Install the required SDK and build tool in Visual Studio Installer.
 - Open the ```DNFGameCommemorativeEdition.sln``` with Visual Studio, click run, then you are good to go!

 > How To Play